gilzoide/wildcard_pattern-lua/README.md

 # wildcard\_pattern.lua
 [![Build Status](https://travis-ci.org/gilzoide/wildcard_pattern.lua.svg?branch=master)](https://travis-ci.org/gilzoide/wildcard_pattern.lua)

-Lua library for using shell-like wildcards as string patterns.

-Supports importing wildcards from gitignore-like content.
+Lua library for using shell-like wildcards as string patterns with support for importing gitignore-like file content.

 ## What is supported
 - A single asterisk `*` matches zero or more characters that are not directory separators `/`